ucsd-cse-remote-teaching/ucsd-cse-remote-teaching.github.io/source/Canvas_Gradescope.md

 3. Download (or copy-paste) the `Canvas_To_PDF.py` Python script from [here](Canvas_To_PDF.py).
 Open the script in a text editor of your choice.
 You will only need to worry about the section of the script titled **PARAMETERS**.
 4. Set the `response_csv` variable to the location of the `.csv` file you downloaded from Canvas.
 For example: `response_csv = ~/Downloads/responses.csv`.
 5. (Optional) Set the `title` variable to whatever you want displayed at the top of each student's exam report.
-6. Add any Free Response questions to the list represented by the `frq_questions` variable.
+6. Add any `Essay Question` questions to the list represented by the `frq_questions` variable.
 You should add strings containing their identifiers.
 For example, `['Q1A', 'Q1B', 'Q5A', 'Q5B']`.
+7. Add any `Multiple Dropdowns` and `Fill In Multiple Blanks` questions to the list represented by the `fimb_questions` variable.
+You should add strings containing their identifiers.
-7. Add any versioned questions to the dict represented by the `versioned` variable.
+8. Add any versioned questions to the dict represented by the `versioned` variable.
 Each key should be a string (without a version) in the format `Q#` where `#` is the question number, and the corresponding value should be an int representing the number of versions for that question.
 For example, `{'Q1':2, 'Q4':3, 'Q5':2}`.
-8. Confirm the parameters are correct.
+9. Confirm the parameters are correct.
 Then, simply run the script using Python3: `python3 Canvas_To_PDF.py`.

 ##### Gradescope Magic
 TODO

 #### Additional notes
-* If you allow multiple submissions, the script will only generate one PDF for each student corresponding to their most recent submission
+* If you allow multiple submissions, the script will only generate one PDF for each student corresponding to their most recent submission.